 - Canva.com (making graphics) $15

-This doesn’t include traditional services (utilities) like cable ($97), cell phone ($99), electricity ($40) , or the $350 I can legally write off of my rent for my home office.
+This doesn’t include traditional services and utilities like fiber internet ($67), cell phone ($99), electricity ($58) , or the $122 I can legally write off of my rent for my home office.

-If my math is correct, that’s $710 I need just to operate monthly.
+If my math is correct, that’s $567 I need just to operate monthly as a freelancer.

-With a 20% self-employment tax (that we all should be saving), a $1000 a month client only covers the cost of doing business.
+With a 20% self-employment tax (that we all should be saving), the client who you charge $1,000 a month only yields $233 profit.

-The second and third, fourth and fifth clients start adding to the bottom line (profit).
+The second and third, fourth and fifth clients start adding to the your net profit.

 Why am I writing about job costing and the cost of doing online business?